Purchases and Refunds

 ticket_not_refundable_after_transfer | Ticket moved after checkout | Transfer back to the original purchaser first, or use ops/support if transfer-back is blocked |

-transfer back blocked | Event holder rules prevent return | Organiser/support handling is required |
+transfer back blocked | Strict members-only event does not allow the purchaser to hold another active ticket | Organiser/support handling is required |

 no_payment_to_refund | No paid line amount exists (free line) | No monetary refund possible; clarify as non-paid line |